Toddlertone - Learn Yoga From Your Kids

 They never give up until they can walk, run, skip, and jump.
 Why does this drive for moving ever have to stop?

-Now imagine you are a little toddler again, and you climb your first stairs.
-Do you realize that those first steps you climbed were giant steps, reaching up as far as your thigh?
+To understand the full impact of Toddlertone imagine you are a little toddler again, and you climb your first stairs.
+But first let us put the situation into proportion.
+Those first steps you climbed were giant steps, reaching up as far as your thigh!

 Could you do that today?
 Climbing thigh-high steps requires humongous effort from the thigh muscles.
 Try climbing stairs, three steps at a time!